-4. Military Campaigns And Accomplishments
+4. Military Campaigns

-The Contras were a coalition of several right-wing rebel groups, Namely, the largest were the Nicaraguan Democratic Force, the Democratic Revolutionary Alliance (ARDE Frente Sur), the Sons of Mother Earth (YATAMA), and the Misura.
+The Contras were a coalition of several right-wing rebel groups.
+The largest of them were the Nicaraguan Democratic Force, the Democratic Revolutionary Alliance (ARDE Frente Sur), the Sons of Mother Earth (YATAMA), and the Misura.
 These rebel groups combined to become the Nicaraguan resistance, or Contra.
 In 1982, the Contras carried out assassinations of government officials, and blew up several strategic bridges as well.
 They also planted mines in Nicaragua's piers to prevent arms shipments to the docks.
 They also started a civil war campaign along Nicaragua's Costa Rican border and in Atlantic coastal areas.
 At this time, Guatemala and El Salvador were having their own civil wars as well.
 The year 1983 brought a huge success to the efforts of the Contras, with U.S. CIA assistance, as the government's economic and transportation infrastructure were severely affected.
 By 1986, the Contras had enough funding to support their activities in both the north and south of Nicaragua.

 3. U.S. Backing and Controversies